Western Springs, Illinois: Parks and recreation

 The Western Springs Service Club (WSSC) is Western Springs' private pool.
 The pool was formed in 1954 and officially opened in 1955.
 There was an addition made in 1965 and a renovation in 1996.
 The WSSC provides recreational swimming, swim team for ages 6 to 18, water aerobics, lap swimming, and swim lessons for members of the Service Club.
 On top of the infant pool, two swimming pools with slides and a diving board, the WSSC also includes a grass volleyball court and a GaGa pit.
 The facility also provides an outdoor snack shop and locker rooms.
 The property may also be used for birthday parties, relaxation, picnics, or meetings.

 Western Springs has a public library, the Thomas Ford Memorial Library.
 The library building at 800 Chestnut St. opened in 1932.
 Additions to the building were completed in 1962 and 1996.
 The library serves both children and adults and is part of the suburban library system.
 Patrons have access to programs such as story hour, book groups, and film groups.

+The Theatre of Western Springs has been present in the community since 1929.
+It features main stage productions, a children's theatre and a high school repertory, as well as a performance series, summer camp opportunities and workshops.

 Western Springs includes two recreational centers.
 The Recreation Center and the Grand Avenue Community Center are both about four blocks from downtown Western Springs.
 These recreation centers provide many classes, sports, events, and activities for anyone who desires to be active.